Scorers

 Custom scorers

-You can create custom scorers in TypeScript, Python, or as an LLM-as-a-judge through the UI by navigating to Library > Scorers and selecting Create scorer.
+You can create custom scorers in TypeScript, Python, or as an LLM-as-a-judge either in the Braintrust UI or via the command line using braintrust push.
 These scorers will be available to use as functions throughout your project.
-You can also upload custom scorers from the command line.

 TypeScript and Python scorers